 - A validate classically and opt out of the jurisdiction of the UPC.

 Validation costs and patent litigation will be unchanged for those patents with the caveat that the opt out can be withdrawn if the Proprietor subsequently wishes to use the UPC; - B validate classically, but not opt out.
-Validation costs will be unchanged but the Proprietor will have the freedom to sue (or be sued) in either the UPC or national courts for the duration of the seven to fourteen year transition period, after which the UPC will assume exclusive jurisdiction, unless an opt-out is subsequently filed within the transition period; - C validate with unitary effect.
-Patents validated with unitary effect cannot be opted out and will fall under the exclusive jurisdiction of the UPC in respect of countries covered by the unitary effect.
+Validation costs are unchanged but the Proprietor will have the freedom to sue (or be sued) in either the UPC or national courts for the duration of the seven to fourteen year transition period, after which the UPC will assume exclusive jurisdiction, unless an opt-out is subsequently filed within the transition period; - validate with unitary effect.
+Patents validated with unitary effect cannot be opted out and fall under the exclusive jurisdiction of the UPC in respect of countries covered by the unitary effect.

-For patents granted before the new Unitary Patent System has started (i.e. portfolios of existing granted patents), proprietors have two alternatives:
+For patents granted before the new Unitary Patent System started on 1 June 2023 (i.e., portfolios of existing granted patents), proprietors have two alternatives:

 - A opt out of the jurisdiction of the UPC.
-The patent will be under the exclusive jurisdiction of the national courts for the lifetime of the patent, unless the opt-out is later withdrawn.
-This option will only be available during the transition period lasting 7 to 14 years from the start of the new regime; - B do not opt out.
-The patent will be under the jurisdiction of both national courts and the UPC for the 7 to 14 year transitional period, after which time the UPC jurisdiction will become exclusive (unless an opt-out is filed before the expiry of that period).
+The patents are now under the exclusive jurisdiction of the national courts for the lifetime of the patent, unless the opt-outs are later withdrawn; - do not opt out.
+The patents are now under the jurisdiction of both national courts and the UPC for the 7 to 14 year transitional period, after which time the UPC jurisdiction will become exclusive (unless opt-outs filed before the expiry of that period).